Mon getting killed by OOM killer

 Hope this helps!

-#11 Updated by Wido den Hollander about 8 years ago
+#11 Updated by Wido den Hollander over 8 years ago

 I hit the bug again it seems.
 The OOM killer came around and killed my monitor again.
 I didn't touch the machine yet, so the heap dumps should match the cmon binary now.